 Editor panel contains Markush tree, Scaffold and R-group fragments view;

-Structure checker displays the error and warnings related to your Markush structure;
+Structure checker displays the error and warnings related to your Markush structure or Claim hierarchy;

-Exemplified structures view can display the validation status (matching or non-matching) of individual compounds against your Markush structure.
+Validation view can display the validation status (matching or non-matching) of individual compounds against your Markush structure;

 You can select more than one structure from the tree using Shift+Left-Click or Ctrl+Left-Click to display them in the View panel at the same time.